ste163/vislit-website-next/_articles/2022-05-01-progress-update.md

 ---
 slug: "progress-update-may-2022"
 title: "Progress Update: May 2022"
-headline: "The backend is complete and the interface begins"
+headline: "The backend is complete and the interface work begins"
-image: /images/2022-04-09-mountain.jpg
+image: /images/articles/2022-05-01-progress-update.webp
-altText: "test"
+altText: "All 34 test files failing on Windows"
 date: "2022-05-01"
 ---

-To get through finishing Vislit as quickly and efficiently as possible, I decided to scrap all user interface work and focus solely on functionality.
-It wouldn't matter how nice the interface looked if it didn't actually work.
+To develop Vislit as quickly as possible, I decided to hold-off on all user interface work until the functionality was complete.
+It's taken nearly two years now, but the functionality is finished!
+Of course, I haven't done any development on a Windows machine in that same amount of time.
+The project fails to run on Windows right now.

-It's taken some two years now, but nearly all the core functionality that I originally wanted for a version 1.0 is actually in the application!
-I'll be spending the rest of the year implementing my final mockups and will be having progress updates hopefully every month on the state of the project.
+I'll be spending the rest of the year implementing the mockups (and making it run on Windows).